Apple Watch Series 3 vs. 5: Thoughts From a 4-Year Wearer

 After two weeks of double-wristing Apple Watches (Series 3 and 5), and four years of wearing Apple Watch daily, I determined that Series 5 is the best due to its superior display.
 Series 4 has the same display minus the always-on part, but it’s been discontinued.
 Series 3 is awesome for those who want the same basic functionality for half the price and my pick for most people.

 I’ll explain how I reached my conclusion by comparing two smartwatches (Apple Watch Series 3 vs. Apple Watch Series 5) while evaluating five categories: screen, design, hardware, and extra features.

 Best For You

 Apple Watch Series 5

-You want a substantial upgrade from your current Apple Watch (Series 3 and before) or need the latest technology.
-The Digital Crown's haptic feedback, larger screen, always-on display, and extra storage are amazing features that warrant an upgrade because the previous generations feel dated once you experience them.
+Get Apple Watch Series 5 if you want a substantial upgrade from your current Apple Watch or need the latest technology.
+The Digital Crown's haptic feedback, larger screen, always-on display, and extra storage are amazing features that warrant an upgrade.
+The previous generations feel dated once you experience the new features.

 Apple Watch Series 3

 Get Apple Watch Series 3 if you’re buying your first Apple Watch and you’re cool with the aluminum finish.
 If you’ve never owned an Apple Watch, you’ll love Series 3 because the new features on Series 5 aren’t essential, and you won’t know you need them until you’ve tried them.
 Plus, Series 3 gets the same software updates as Series 5.